 Maybe you are trying to get pregnant or maybe you are not trying to not get pregnant anymore.
-Keep in mind, on average a totally normal, fertile couple having intercourse on the "right" day will get pregnant only one out of four times of trying.
+Keep in mind, couples having intercourse on the "right" day will get pregnant only one out of four times of trying.
 If it doesn't happen the first couple of tries, it doesn't mean it won't.

-If you haven't conceived within a year of trying, it may be a good time to talk with a gynecologist.
+If you haven't conceived within a year of trying, it may be a good time to talk with a fertility specialist.
 You should call sooner if:

 - Your period is quite irregular

 - The woman is over 35 and you have tried for 6 months without success

 - There is reason to suspect a problem with sperm such as a history of chemotherapy, serious genital injury or surgery.

 In the meantime, there are some simple things you can try to help improve your chances of getting pregnant.

 If either of you are taking a prescription or over-the-counter medication, you may want to let your primary care provider know you are thinking about starting a family.
 Some medications can affect fertility and some may even be harmful to the baby.
 Your primary care provider can offer information about what medications may need to be stopped or changed.

 Some supplements and herbal remedies can also affect fertility.
 Your primary healthcare provider can help determine which ones can potentially be problematic.
 These supplements are recommended: